-We work with seasoned investors such as Warren Buffet, Benjamin Graham, and Jack Bogle through their public writings, plus my own 15 years of investing experience, to source the freshest and most authentic ingredients, and use old-fashioned techniques to ensure the highest quality.
+We work with seasoned investors - such as Warren Buffet, Benjamin Graham, and Jack Bogle - through their public writings, to set a good foundation.
+We then add to that my own 20 years of investing experiences, plus that of my amigos and amigas who are good with money, to source the freshest and most authentic ingredients - for some Good Advice.
+At least it will help you to ask the Right Questions.

-Sunny days guarantee that our imaginary patio will be full of guests enjoying a treat or two while relaxing, or reading our book.
-On not-so-sunny days, we also offer comfortable seating inside our bakery with free wifi and plenty of outlets!
+Sunny days guarantee that our imaginary patio will be filled with guests enjoying a treat or two while relaxing, and reading our book!
+Gather your friends . . .

 The Mission of Beautiful Girl, the book, is to level the financial playing field for all girls, from all socioeconomic status, regardless of her current circumstance, to be given a chance to build financial security.
 We want to use language, art, design, to make investment education totally accesible.

 Beautiful Girl is about JUSTICE.
-For girls that come from a background where family dinner conversations do not include investment discussions, this is a book that helps to level the playing field.
-We hope this book will prepare all children - even if they are girls - to become owners so that everyone can share some of the wealth in the future and, if they want it, have a seat at the table in corporate and political governance with the backing of shared financial strength!
+For girls that come from a background where family dinner conversations may not include investment discussions, this is a book that helps to level the playing field.
+We hope this book will prepare all children - even if they are girls - to become owners so that everyone can share some of the wealth in the future and, if they want it, have a seat at the table - to influence corporate and political governance - with the full backing of shared financial strength.

 By WARREN E. BUFFETT